English 370, Spring 2015

 First we need some technical terms to identify different morphemes in English.

-The twelve basic terms we will need are stem, affix (including “prefix, infix, suffix”), free, bound, open, closed, productive, non-productive, derivational, inflectional, lexical, functional.
+The basic terms we will need are stem (or root), affix (including “prefix, infix, suffix”), free, bound, derivational, inflectional, open, closed, and productive, non-productive.

 A free morpheme is an irreducible unit of meaning that can occur either by itself (and therefore free from combination with any other morpheme) or, sometimes, in combination with other morphemes.
 When a free morpheme occurs by itself, it is identical to its corresponding word.
 Thus the word “word” is a free morpheme, as are “free” and “cool” and “talk.”